Through my Lens

 After many years working full-time in photography, including five as an in-house photographer and Creative Director, I stepped back.
 Then lockdown hit, and like many, I changed direction.
 My camera gathered dust.
 So did my rucksack.

-A chance moment early in 2025—sharing my old portfolio—brought it all back.
+A chance moment early in 2025, sharing my old portfolio, brought it all back.
 I remembered what I loved about this work and how good it felt to do it.
 Around the same time, a TikTok video (of all things!) nudged me toward what I already knew: it was time to return.
 And go on adventures doing so!

-Life’s too short not to do the things you love.
+Life can be to short not to do the things you love.